Research

 2024:

-See below for list of authors.
+December 28, 2024, See below for list of authors.

 This important paper, co-authored by a wide range of scientific freshwater lake researchers points to the need for management tools by regulators such as municipal councils, the Trent-Severn Waterway, the Ministry of Natural Resources and even the general public to make lake and watershed management decisions.
 Such tools include in depth well researched, detailed and up-to-date management plans for lakes, tributaries, stormwater, septic system inspection and re-inspection, and general permitting and bylaws.
 December 28, 2024